AndroidCoder1/CyfaLibrary/README.md

 # CyfaLibrary
-Cyfa library project is a wrapper library containing logics to sign up user using the 2-factor authentication mode(usual authentication + SMS authentication) and other various android Utility codes.
+Cyfa library project is a wrapper library for Android, for signing up users using the 2-factor Authentication mode(usual authentication + SMS verification) and other various Android Utility codes.

 ## Installation
 CyfaLibrary is installed by adding the following dependency to your app’s build.gradle file: